 Overcoming Sales Objections Face-to-Face

 When you land an appointment in a prospect’s home, don’t let your guard down regarding sales objections.
-Here are some in-home objection strategies to consider:
+Here are some in-home objection rebuttals to consider:

 “Is this life insurance?”